 On the television drama Grimm, the fairy tales of Jacob and Wilhelm Grimm are true stories written to help future descendants fight the supernatural beings contained within Children’s and Household Tales.
 Portland police detective Nick Burkhardt is one of those descendants and follows in a long line of “Grimms,” who have been ordained with the ability to “see” such creatures for what they really are and prevent them from causing harm.

-While Grimm may be the title of the show, however, the creators of the series have borrowed from the stories of Charles Perrault as well.
-Not only have shared fairy tales like The Sleeping Beauty, Little Red Riding Hood, and Cinderella been used in various episodes, but Perrault’s Bluebeard – which never appeared in Children’s and Household Tales – has also been adapted to fit the Grimm storyline.
+While Grimm may be the title of the show, however, the creators of the series borrowed from the stories of Charles Perrault as well.
+Not only have shared fairy tales like The Sleeping Beauty, Little Red Riding Hood, and Cinderella been used in various episodes, but Perrault’s Bluebeard – which never appeared in Children’s and Household Tales – has also been adapted to fit into the Grimm narrative.

 “There was once a man who owned grand houses in the town and country, gold and silver dinnerware, tapestries and gilded carriages,” the story of Bluebeard, as transcribed in The Complete Fairy Tales of Charles Perrault by Clarion Books, begins.
 “But, sadly, he also had a blue beard.
 This made him so ugly and frightening that women and girls fled at the sight of him.”